CodeWorksCZ/PCB-Stack-for-oXSensors/README.md

 This version utilizes temperature measurement using 10K NTC thermistor  which si not originaly counted on in firmware, thus a slight code addition is required.

 PCB Stack can be powered by standard 5V or can handle up to 12V  setting up a solder pads.
-THis can be usefull when running HV servos.
+This can be usefull when running HV servos at 8.4V.

 Top PCB Connectors: